 Thinking about becoming an au pair in France?
 Excellent!
-Take a moment to read through the following five key points, which will help you gather your thoughts and prepare.
+Take a moment to read through the following key points, which will help you gather your thoughts and prepare.

-1. Know your host family options
+1. Prioritize host family connection

 Having some flexibility about family size and kids' ages is also important.
 Don't match with a host family who has three-year-old twins if you're uncomfortable working with toddlers, but if you have at least some flexibility regarding the kids' ages, it can make the matching process faster.

 Your agency will look for a good fit, but you're a big part of the matching process and should take your time, asking all the questions you need when chatting with potential hosts.

 2. Know the Au Pair France visa requirements

 Make sure you know what's required to make your Au Pair France program official.
 For long-term au pairs (anything more than three months) this means you need a visa.
 You'll have to visit a French embassy or consulate with a basic agreement between you and your host family, along with other documentation and money for the visa fee.